Jacorb90/Prestige-Tree/docs/layer-features.md

 - onPrestige(gain): **optional**, A function that triggers when this layer prestiges, just before you gain the currency.
                     Can be used to have secondary resource gain on prestige, or to recalculate things or whatnot.

+- resetDesc: **optional**, use this to replace "Reset for " on the Prestige button with something else.

+- prestigeButtonText(): **Sometimes required**, Use this to make the entirety of the text a Prestige button contains.
+Only required for custom layers, but usable by all types.

 # Tree/node features